by Amy Medling, founder of PCOS Diva

 These PCOS fertility myths are a prime example of this.
-All of these are assumed to be true by many people suffering with PCOS, as well as their friends and family, and that can lead to pain and suffering.
+All of these are assumed to be true by many people suffering from PCOS, as well as their friends and family, and that can lead to pain and suffering.

 What is PCOS?

 Polycystic Ovarian Syndrome (PCOS) is one of the most common endocrine disorders found in women, affecting approximately 5-10% of women worldwide, with less than 50% of them diagnosed.
 The syndrome is present throughout a woman’s life from puberty through post-menopause and affects women of all races and ethnic groups.
 Women with PCOS wrestle with an array of possible symptoms including obesity, irregular menstrual cycles, infertility, depression, acne, and hair loss.
-Far reaching health implications such as increased risk of cardiovascular disease and diabetes make these already stressful symptoms even more daunting.
+Far-reaching health implications such as the increased risk of cardiovascular disease and diabetes make these already stressful symptoms even more daunting.

 Here are 4 common myths about PCOS Infertility: